Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Automatic Detection of Adversarial Prompts}

-Machine learning methods for detecting and mitigating jailbreaking attempts represent a promising research avenue. \cite{Xie2023Defending} introduced self-reminders, where the query is encapsulated within a system prompt to promote responsible responses.
+Machine learning methods for detecting and mitigating jailbreaking attempts represent a promising research avenue.
+Xie et al. \cite{Xie2023Defending} introduced self-reminders, where the query is encapsulated within a system prompt to promote responsible responses.
 However, more sophisticated detection and mitigation mechanisms are needed to overcome current limitations.